aleshaleksey/fansys23/08-spell-list.md

 - Shapeshifters can ignore the effects of this spell by using the appropriate action to return to one of their own forms.
 - The target, if it fails the initial save, does not get another chance to save.
-- If the target is not at full HP/SP/MP/SP dice/MP dice, subtract the missing amount from the maximum value of the new form.
-If the starting total for HP/SP/MP/SP dice/MP dice is below 1, it is set to 1 instead.
+- If the target is not at full HP/SP/MP/ or SP/MP dice, subtract the missing amount from the maximum value of the new form.
+If the starting total for HP/SP/MP or SP/MP dice is below 1, it is set to 1 instead.
+  - A character also expends any resources used in its transformed form once it returns to its original form.

 **Limitation**: The caster can specify the appearance of what the target transforms into, but cannot specify a specific individual of a certain race.
 For example the following three are all valid (assuming that you are familiar with them):